DeveloperWilliams/geology-company-website/README.md

 3. **Start the development server:**
     ```bash
-    npm start
+    npm run dev
     ```

 ## Usage

 1. **Running the development server:**
     ```bash
-    npm start
+    npm run dev
     ```
-   This will start the application on `http://localhost:3000`.
+   This will start the application on `http://localhost:5173`.

 2. **Building for production:**
     ```bash